pmaanen/polarimeterstudies/README.md

 --general.macro_file -m: macro file

---general.batch_mode -b: choose if batch mode or graphical
+--general.batch_mode -b: flag for batch mode

 ===GEOMETRY===

 gdml:file load gdml file.

 cubic:[file]

 ===HITS===

 Todo

 ===GENERATOR===

-you can set generator mode by /PolarimeterStudies/generator/Mode N enum GeneratorMode {GUN=1,INPUTFILE=2,GENERATE=3,DCELASTIC=4,DCBREAKUP=5,MUON=6};
+You can set generator mode by /PolarimeterStudies/generator/Mode N

-GUN: Standard particle gun
+The following modes are available:

+1: Particle Gun

-INPUTFILE: inputfile in the format eventid particleid id px/GeV py/GeV pz/GeV [vx/mm] [vy/mm] [vz/mm] [t/s]
+2: Read from input file in the format  eventid particleid id px/GeV py/GeV pz/GeV [vx/mm] [vy/mm] [vz/mm] [t/s]

+3: Built-In generator

+The following generators are available

-GENERATE: generate from phase space.
+GENERATE: generate from TGenPhaseSpace

 DCELASTIC: dc elastic scattering with the model taken from Ed's note

+dcelastictime: dc elastic scattering with the model taken with intensity and polarization

-DCBREAKUP: the same for dc->pnnc from the same note
+DCBREAKUP: dc->pnc from the same note
 MUON: muon gun with model from PDG booklet